Skip to main content

 Requirements

-In addition to the individualized losses due to impairment of credits due to debtor insolvencies referred to in article 13.1 of the LIS , owners of economic activities whose net performance is determined using the direct estimation method, in either of its two modalities, may deduct the impairment loss on the balance of debtors not affected by the individualized provision in accordance with the following requirements:
+In addition to the individualized due to impairment of credits due to debtor insolvency referred to in article 13.1 of the LIS , the holders of economic activities whose net income is determined by the direct estimation method, in any of its two modalities, may deduct the impairment loss on the balance of debtors not affected by the individualized provision in accordance with the following requirements:

 1. That the taxpayer is considered a small company for tax purposes in the year in which the loss is deducted.

-2. That the loss due to impairment of credits due to possible insolvencies of debtors does not exceed the limit of 1 percent of those existing at the conclusion of the tax period.
+2. That the loss due to impairment of credits due to possible debtor insolvencies does not exceed the limit of 1% of those existing at the end of the tax period.

 For these purposes, the following debtors will not be included:

-1. Debtors for whom the loss due to impairment of credits due to insolvencies established in article 13.1 of the LIS had been recognized individually.
+1. Debtors for whom the loss due to impairment of credits due to bad debts established in article 13.1 of the LIS has been individually recognized.

-2. Debtors whose impairment losses are not deductible in accordance with the provisions of article 13.1 of the LIS .
-In accordance with the aforementioned article, in the case of small entities the following losses due to credit impairment are not deductible:
+2. Debtors whose impairment losses are not deductible according to the provisions of article 13.1 of the LIS .
+In accordance with the aforementioned article, in the case of small entities, the following losses due to credit impairment are not deductible:

-• Those corresponding to credits owed by public law entities, unless they are the subject of an arbitration or judicial procedure regarding their existence or amount.
+• Those corresponding to credits owed by public law entities, except when they are the subject of an arbitration or judicial procedure that deals with their existence or amount.

-• Those corresponding to credits owed by related persons or entities, unless they are in bankruptcy and the liquidation phase has been opened by the judge, in the terms established in Law 22/2003, of July 9, Bankruptcy. and, since September 1, 2020, in Royal Legislative Decree 1/2020, of May 5, which approves the consolidated text of the Bankruptcy Law.
+• Those corresponding to credits owed by related persons or entities, unless they are in a situation of bankruptcy and the liquidation phase has been opened by the judge, in the terms established in Law 22/2003, of July 9, Bankruptcy and, since September 1, 2020, in Royal Legislative Decree 1/2020, of May 5, which approves the revised text of the Bankruptcy Law.

-You can consult, for purely informative purposes, the table of correspondence of the precepts of Law 22/2003, of July 9, Bankruptcy, with those of the consolidated text of the Bankruptcy Law, approved by Royal Legislative Decree 1/2020, of 5 May, by virtue of the third Additional Provision of the same, through the website of the Ministries of Justice and of Economic Affairs and Digital Transformation .
+For informational purposes only, the table of correspondences of the provisions of Law 22/2003, of July 9, on Bankruptcy, with those of the consolidated text of the Bankruptcy Law, approved by Royal Legislative Decree 1/2020, of May 5, by virtue of the third Additional Provision thereof, may be consulted through the website of the Ministries of Justice and Economic Affairs and Digital Transformation .

-Special case: loss of consideration as a small company
+Special case: loss of status as a small company

-In periods in which the economic activity no longer meets the conditions to be considered a small company, losses due to impairment of credits due to possible insolvencies of debtors will not be tax deductible until they exceed the amount of the global loss allocated in the periods in which economic activity had such consideration.
+In periods in which the economic activity ceases to meet the conditions to be considered a small company, losses due to impairment of credits due to possible insolvency of debtors will not be tax deductible until they exceed the amount of the overall loss allocated in the periods in which the economic activity was considered as such.

-Note: Keep in mind that small companies that reach or exceed a turnover of 10 million euros in a tax period may continue to apply the tax incentives of their special tax regime during the three tax periods immediately following that one, provided that have met the conditions to be considered as small in size both in that period (in which it reaches or exceeds the limit of 10 million) and in the two tax periods prior to the latter.
+Note: Please note that small companies that reach or exceed a turnover of 10 million euros in a tax period may continue to apply the tax incentives of their special tax regime during the three tax periods immediately following that period, provided that they have met the conditions to be considered as small in that period (in which they reach or exceed the limit of 10 million) and in the two tax periods prior to the latter.